-- All the patients who complete the main study SCGAM-01 in the USA or in Canada and who are willing and eligible to continue study treatment will be included in the present extension study.
-At the time of preparation of this protocol is it anticipated that approximately 35 patients will take part in the extension study (Section 3.2). - Approximately 10 de novo patients who are under other SCIG treatment, but did not participate in the main study SCGAM-01 are planned in Canada.
+All the patients who complete the main study SCGAM-01 and who are willing and eligible to continue study treatment will be included in the present extension study.
+At the time of preparation of this protocol is it anticipated that approximately 35 patients will take part in the extension study (Section 3.2).
 No further sample-size considerations apply.